Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Proof of Prop. from Sec

 The stationary points correspond to all $n$, such that:

 Expressing the stationary points in term of $\lambda$, we have:

 The monotonicity of the entries $u_n$ is hence preserved until one reaches a stationary point.

-Observe, from Eq.~\ref{eqn:upper_monotonicity}, that the smaller $\lambda$, the larger the number of nodes in the path, for which the monotonicity is preserved.
-If $p_k$ is the number of nodes within each path graph $k$, we can determine an upper bound on $\lambda$ for which all $u_n$ within one path would follow evolve monotonically :
+Observe, from Eq.~\ref{eqn:upper_monotonicity}, that the smaller $\lambda$, the larger the number of nodes in the path with monotonicity preserved.
+If $p_k$ is the number of nodes within each path graph $k$, we can determine an upper bound on $\lambda$ for which all $u_n$ within one path would evolve monotonically :

 From \eqref{lambda_bds}, it is clear that for $p_k\geq 3$ one has additionally $\lambda<1$.
 From Prop.~\ref{lem:recursion}, we have $u_2= (1-\lambda) u_2$, hence $u_2 < u_1$ if $u_1$ positive and $u_2 > u_1$, otherwise.